mvvvv/StereoKit-rust/README.md

 * Launch[^1]: `cargo run  --example main_pc -- --test`

-### Run the project's demo on your Android headset:
+### Run the project's demo on your Android headset (from a PC running Windows, Mac or Linux):

-* Install [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)  (or Android Studio if you intend to use it)
+* Install [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)  (or Android Studio if you intend to use it).
+Set ANDROID_HOME environment variable to its path (this path contains the `build_tools` directory)
 * Check that `adb` is connecting to your headset then set a valid NDK path into ANDROID_NDK_ROOT environment variable.
 * Install: `cargo install cargo-apk` (cargo-xbuild has not been tested yet).
 * Download: `rustup target add aarch64-linux-android` for most of the existing android headsets.